Clindamycin/benzoyl peroxide

-Clindamycin/benzoyl peroxide is a topical gel used for the treatment of acne.
-It is a fixed-dose combination of clindamycin, as the phosphate, an antibiotic, and benzoyl peroxide, an antiseptic.
+Clindamycin/benzoyl peroxide, sold under the brand name Benzaclin among others, is a topical gel used for the treatment of acne.
+It is a fixed-dose combination of clindamycin, as the phosphate, an antibiotic; and benzoyl peroxide, an antiseptic.

 Common side effects include peeling, itching, and dryness of the skin where the gel was applied.

 Clindamycin/benzoyl peroxide was approved for medical use in the United States in December 2000.
 It is available as a generic medication.

 Medical uses

 The gel is used on the skin to treat light to medium acne vulgaris in people 12 years and older.

 Efficacy

 There is an average 52% decrease in inflammatory acne lesions by week 12.

 The combination is less effective than benzoyl peroxide/salicylic acid after short-term treatment of two to four weeks, but the two treatments showed similar effectiveness after ten to twelve weeks.

 Pregnancy and lactation

 Studies on whether or not the use of clindamycin/benzoyl peroxide gels is teratogenic or has adverse effects on nursing infants have not been performed.
 While oral clindamycin passes into breast milk, no such data are available for clindamycin in gel form.
 Limited data regarding topical clindamycin and benzoyl peroxide have shown no safety problems.